Reduction of Interaction Delays in Networks: Dynamical invariants

-Firstly, the delays in the network were set up randomly in such a way that the round-trips were preserved with $T\left(c_{1}\right)=5$.
-For each realization of delays, the system was integrated numerically with constant initial conditions {[}see caption to Fig.~\ref{fig:Dynamical-Illustration}{]}.
-The empirical distribution of the individual delays and the observed attractors is shown in Fig.~\ref{fig:Dynamical-Illustration}(b).
-One can observe two attractors, one equilibrium and one periodic solution, which exist independently of the choice of single delays.
-They can be identified by their componentwise supremum norm $\left|x\right|=\sqrt{\sum_{j=1}^{N}\sup_{t}\left|x_{j}\left(t\right)\right|^{2}}$ which is invariant under (\ref{eq:timeshift-transformation}).
-Starting from those solutions, we obtain the bifurcation diagram with respect to $T\left(c_{1}\right)$ {[}Fig.~\ref{fig:Dynamical-Illustration}(a){]}.
-For $T\left(c_{1}\right)=0$, two stable equilibria are the only attractors for the system.
-The lower equilibrium looses stability in a Hopf bifurcation (H) and the emergent periodic solution undergoes a period doubling bifurcation (P1) which connects to a reverse period doubling at (P2).
-Snaking of the main branch accompanied by period doubling bridges and divergent periods indicates the presence of a homoclinic saddle-focus \citep{Glendinning1984}.
-A step further can be done by a two-parametric bifurcation diagram {[}Fig.~\ref{fig:Dynamical-Illustration}(c){]}.
+Firstly, the delays in the network were set up randomly in such a way that the roundtrips were preserved with $T\left(c_{1}\right)=5$, $T\left(c_{2}\right)=10$, and $T\left(c_{3}\right)=7$ {[}fig.~\ref{fig:Dynamical-Illustration}(b){]}.
+For each realization of delays, the system was integrated numerically with some randomly chosen initial conditions {[}see caption to fig.~\ref{fig:Dynamical-Illustration}{]}.
+As a result of each integration, an attractor was found: either a steady state or a periodic solution.
+The steady state was the same for all choices of individual delays, while the periodic solutions were connected by timeshift transformations of the form (\ref{eq:timeshift-transformation}).
+All corresponding periodic solutions exhibit the same componentwise supremum norm $\left|\boldsymbol{x}\right|=\sqrt{\sum_{j=1}^{N}\sup_{t}\left|x_{j}\left(t\right)\right|^{2}}$ {[}see inset of fig.~\ref{fig:Dynamical-Illustration}(b){]}, which is invariant under the transformation (\ref{eq:timeshift-transformation}).
+Thus, we observe that the dynamical features of the system do not change provided the roundtrips $T(c_{j})$ stay fixed, even though we have chosen the individual delays randomly for each integration.

+Now let us assume that one essential delay $T(c_{1})$ is a parameter in the system, and two others stay fixed as $T\left(c_{2}\right)=10$ and $T\left(c_{3}\right)=7$.
+The bifurcation diagram with respect to $T\left(c_{1}\right)$ {[}fig.~\ref{fig:Dynamical-Illustration}(a){]} was obtained using numerical continuation software \cite{Engelborghs2002}.
+We observe that for $T\left(c_{1}\right)=0$ two stable equilibria are attractors for the system.
+The lower equilibrium looses stability in a supercritical Hopf bifurcation (H) and the emergent periodic solution undergoes a period doubling bifurcation (P1) which connects to a reverse period doubling at (P2).
+The winding of the main branch accompanied by period doubling bridges and divergent periods indicates the presence of a homoclinic saddle-focus~\cite{Glendinning1984}.
+A step further can be done by a two-parametric bifurcation diagram {[}fig.~\ref{fig:Dynamical-Illustration}(c){]}, where two round-trips $T(c_{1})$ and $T(c_{2})$ are changed.
 There, the Hopf bifurcation (H) was followed numerically in the region $0\le T\left(c_{1}\right)\le500$ and $0\le T\left(c_{2}\right)\le500$.
-Allthough the same diagram might have been obtained accidentally by studying variations of the delays $\tau_{5}$ and $\tau_{7}$, its proper meaning as a diagram of codimension one is first made accessible by the presented results.